 (Any hints about its locale will be kept between you, me and Ponce de Leon.
 Pinkie swear.)

-Because grandmas are oatmeal cookies and Shalimar perfume; a sweater over shoulders not yet chilly and bobby pins to keep the hair out of your eyes.
+Because grandmas are homemade coffee cake and Shalimar perfume; a sweater over shoulders not yet chilly and bobby pins to keep the hair out of your eyes.
 They are soft skin and warm embraces; gentle compliments for even sub-par achievements.
 Enthusiastic claps for performances they’ve already witnessed countless times.

 My grandmother is a competitive player of games, a fierce lover of her dog, a devoted wife of 71 years.

 She reads my blog posts and the comments (for better or worse); she thinks the oil paintings I created when I was ten are beautiful, that the words I’ve written in this lifetime are genius.

 She sees only the best sides of me—by design.